DEKHTIARJonathan/Born2Data/content/articles/deeplearninginstall-Part1-Nvidia-CUDA-CuDNN.md

 sudo apt-get install dkms build-essential linux-headers-generic apt-show-versions
 ```

-Then we will need to blacklist the "nouveau" driver:
+Then we will need to blacklist the "nouveau" driver (an open-source retro-engineered nvidia driver):

 ```bash
 sudo vi /etc/modprobe.d/blacklist-nouveau.conf